visfest/notes/Session3-Area5-SVGFilters.md

 # Overview
  Filters allow for additional visual effects, such as blur.
-The most obvious use of filters is to enhance a visualization's aesthetics, or o create data "art."
+The most obvious use of filters is to enhance a visualization's aesthetics, or to create data "art."
 Filters can be used as their own dimension for encoding data - for example, accuracy, precision, or confidence could e represented by a blur filter; the strength of the blur representing the confidence of the data.

  Most things you can do in photoshop for filter effects you can do with SVG.
 [Inkscape](http://www.inkscape.org/en/) can help you experiment/play with filters with a UI before going for code.